iikoshteruu/enhanced-grok-export/docs/troubleshooting.md

 - Browser name and version
 - Userscript manager and version
 - Script version
-- Claude.ai URL where issue occurs
+- grok.com URL where issue occurs
 - Console error messages (if any)
 - Steps to reproduce the problem
 - Screenshots of the issue